Eaton Behavioral Health

 - Dimension 6: Recovery Environment

-EBH offers outpatient substance use and co-occurring behavioral therapy for adolescents, adults, couples and families.
+EBH offers substance use and co-occurring mental health therapy for youth, adults, couples and families within the outpatient and intensive outpatient levels of care.
 Therapy can be structured as one-on-one sessions and/or group sessions.
 Therapy sessions provide support in addressing issues such as relationship, emotional, psychological, family, relapse, and recovery issues.
-The frequency of treatment can range from multiple times per week to only once or twice per month depending on the individuals treatment plan and recommended level of care (i.e. early intervention, outpatient or intensive outpatient- intensive track is not available for adolescents).
+The frequency of treatment can range from multiple times per week to only once or twice per month depending on the individuals treatment plan and recommended level of care.
 Therapists are available Monday through Friday and have both day-time and evening availability.

 Group sessions are provided in an open-ended format where clients can enter and complete group treatment on an ongoing basis.
 EBH groups combine education, skill building, and interactive process work.
 Groups are offered on different days and at various times allowing individuals to participate in the most appropriate group to address their individual needs and stage of readiness.
-Gender specific groups are available.
-Group members are expected maintain the confidentially of other group members at all times.
+Gender-specific groups are available.
+Group members are expected to maintain confidentially of other group members at all times.

 Therapy services are available to the general community as well as individuals who are incarcerated in the Eaton County Jail.
 Please contact us to learn more about our jail options.